John-Abbott-College/1P6-Notes/Markdown/04_visualstudio.md

      cd c:\users\compsci\repos\ConsoleApp3\ConsoleApp3\bin\Debug\netcoreapp3.1
     ```

-    1. To confirm that you are in the correct location, type `dir` in the command window, and a list of files in the current directory will be shown.
+    1. To confirm that you are in the correct location, type `dir` or `ls` in the terminal, and a list of files in the current directory will be shown.

-3. Type the name of the program executable, and hit return/enter.
+3. Type the name of the program executable (for Windows, it's the file ending in `.exe`) and hit return/enter.

 Voila!
 You have just run your program.